dfrnt-labs/terminusdb-docs-static/src/app/docs/usetdbgraphqlquery/page.md

     title: useTDBGraphqlQuery
     description: >-
       useTDBGraphqlQuery` is the main hook to connect
-      @terminusdb/terminusdb-react-table with TerminusCMS server
+      @terminusdb/terminusdb-react-table with TerminusDB server
     openGraph:
       images: >-
         https://assets.terminusdb.com/docs/technical-documentation-terminuscms-og.png
 media: []
 ---

-`useTDBGraphqlQuery` is the main hook to connect @terminusdb/terminusdb-react-table with TerminusCMS server.
+`useTDBGraphqlQuery` is the main hook to connect @terminusdb/terminusdb-react-table with TerminusDB server.
 To use it, pass it with an instance of [ApolloClient](https://www.apollographql.com/docs/react/).

 ## useTDBGraphqlQuery parameters